Pajkic-lab/twitter-clone/README.md

      pnpm run dev
      ```
 5. **Set up app for staging:**
-   - This command sets the app environment.
+   - This command sets staging app environment.
 Run it initially and whenever you change the environment:
      ```bash
      pnpm run staging:set-local
      ```